ncatlab/nlab-content/pages/1961.md

   \,.
 $$

-But then by definition of the smooth [[atlas]], the there is the smooth function
+But then by definition of the differentiable [[atlas]], there is the differentiable function

 $$
   \alpha